 Training happiness is an indicator for you as the manager to see how your players are taking to the schedules, the mentoring, the personal development that has been provided.
 If your players are not happy, this can affect their performances, so you should keep an eye out here.

-I will cover group and individual training later on, but essentially, when a player isn’t happy I will look to see why this is and see if there’s anything I can do to appease him, for example, can I swap his training focus.
-To see the reason for their unhappiness or indeed happiness select the group and view the training happiness details which will show you something like “thinks he should be doing more quickness training”.
+I will cover group and individual training in Football Manager later on, but essentially when a player isn’t happy I will look to see why this is and see if there’s anything I can do to appease him, for example, can I swap his training focus.
+To see the reason for their unhappiness select the group and view the training happiness details which will show you something like “thinks he should be doing more quickness training”.

-I don’t have evidence to back this up, but in my world, if you train well, you play.
+If you train well, you play.
 If a player is unhappy with his game time then he needs to show me in training that he is deserving of a starting position.
-I will generally view training performance and use this as a driver for who makes the first team squad.
+I will generally view training performance and use this as one of the factors for deciding who makes the first-team squad.

-A players training rating is based on the last seven-days training.
-So unlike schedules which are based on a Monday to Sunday week, training ratings are rolling, so today is Saturday so his rating is from the previous Sunday to this Saturday.
+A players training in Football Manager is rated based on the last seven-days training.
+So unlike schedules which are based on a Monday to Sunday, training ratings are rolling, so today is Monday so his rating is from the previous Tuesday to today.

 If a player is at an increased injury risk, I will generally look at the reason why and see if there’s remedial action I can take, for example, could I reduce their intensity for a couple of days and reassess later.
+Do they need more game time?
+Do they need less game time?
 I could also give them some rest, but I only do this on extreme circumstances.
-To give them a rest, you right click their name > training > rest > select period.
-If you’d rather just reduce his intensity you can view the individual training (select the tab at the top) and drop the intensity down, but I’ll cover this more in the individual training section.
+To give them a rest, you right-click their name > training > rest > select period.
+If you’d rather just reduce their intensity you can view the individual training (select the tab at the top) and drop the intensity down, but I’ll cover this more in the individual training section.

-If I have adjusted their intensity, to remind me to swap him back when he’s back to full fitness and his risk of injury has gone, I will add a reminder to him, right click his name > create note > I’ll set a reminder for five days time to review training intensity.
+If I have adjusted their intensity manually (I usually have this set to automatic), to remind me to swap him back when he’s back to full fitness and his risk of injury has gone, I will add a reminder to him, right click his name > create note > I’ll set a reminder for five days time to review training intensity.